 About Middle Eastern and South Asian Studies

-For the Spring 2021 semester, MESAS faculty and staff are readily available via email, and via Zoom by appointment.
+For the Summer 2021, MESAS faculty and staff are readily available via email, and via Zoom by appointment.

 The Department of Middle Eastern and South Asian Studies (MESAS) in Emory College is a humanities-based, cross-disciplinary area studies department.
 It is built upon strengths in the cultures, literatures, and histories of the region that spans from the Pillars of Hercules to the Bay of Bengal.
 As one of the few departments in the United States that offers an undergraduate degree in Middle Eastern and South Asian Studies, MESAS is dedicated to understanding the region through primary sources, whether textual, oral, or material, as well as through multiple theoretical and disciplinary perspectives.